SimonMcCallum/Godot_Lectures/Readme.md

 ### Create Main Scene
 1. Create a new scene with a **Node** as root
 2. Name it "Main"
-3. Attach the `DualSlideController.gd` script to the root node
+3. Attach the `scripts/DualSlideController.gd` script to the root node
 4. Add two **TextureRect** nodes as children:
    - Name one "LightDisplay"
    - Name one "DarkDisplay"